Prowler (Marvel Comics): Hobie Brown

-Hobie Brown is the original iteration of Prowler.
-Born in the Bronx, New York, he was a bright but angry African-American teenager who got fired from his window washer job.
-Intending to use his engineering skills for personal profit, he devised a plan to steal items while disguised as a supervillain and then return said items as Hobie.
-Donning his green and purple Prowler costume for the first time, Hobie set out to rob the payroll office of the Daily Bugle, figuring that would garner him quick publicity.
-However, he was caught in the act by Peter Parker.
-While struggling with Parker, he drew editor J. Jonah Jameson's attention.
-Parker, with no way to defeat Prowler without giving away his own secret identity, contrived to get thrown through a window during the struggle, and used spider-powers to save himself once outside.
-Traumatized by the events, the shaken Hobie made his escape to the building's roof, only to be confronted by Spider-Man.
-Spider-Man vanquished and unmasked Hobie, but realized he was just a misunderstood kid (just like Peter once was), so instead of handing him over to the police, he advised him to rethink his life.
+Hobie Brown is the original incarnation of the Prowler.
+Born in the Bronx, he was a bright but angry African-American teenager who was fired from his window washer job.
+Intending to use his engineering skills for personal profit, he devises a plan to steal items while disguised as a supervillain and then return said items as Hobie.
+Donning his green and purple Prowler costume for the first time, Hobie sets out to rob the payroll office of the Daily Bugle, figuring that this will garner him quick publicity.
+However, he is caught in the act by Peter Parker.
+While struggling with Parker, he draws editor J. Jonah Jameson's attention.
+Parker, with no way to defeat Prowler without giving away his own secret identity, allows himself to be thrown through a window during the struggle, and saves himself once he is outside.
+Traumatized by the events, Hobie makes his escape to the building's roof, only to be confronted by Spider-Man.
+Spider-Man unmasks Hobie, but realizes he is just a misunderstood kid like Peter once was.
+Instead of handing him over to the police, he advises him to rethink his life.

-Hobie took Spider-Man's advice to heart and gave up his criminal ways.
-He later impersonated Spider-Man at the hero's request – Spider-Man wearing a webbing mask – to convince Peter's friends that Parker was not Spider-Man after Peter 'confessed' the truth while suffering delirium due to the flu, thus creating the impression that Parker had merely been confused.
-Hobie was convinced that Spider-Man was involved somehow in Police Captain George Stacy's death, and unsuccessfully tried to bring Spider-Man to justice.
-Hobie eventually married his love Mindy S. McPherson, and settled down into a career as a construction worker.
+Hobie takes Spider-Man's advice to heart and gives up his criminal ways.
+He later impersonates Spider-Man at the hero's request – Spider-Man wearing a webbing mask – to convince Peter's friends that he was not Spider-Man after Peter 'confessed' the truth while delirious from a flu.
+Hobie is convinced that Spider-Man was involved somehow in police captain George Stacy's death, and unsuccessfully tries to bring Spider-Man to justice.
+Hobie eventually marries his love Mindy McPherson and settles down into a career as a construction worker.

-Hobie began to look after his 'little brother' Manuel "Manny" Lopez as a part of the Big Brother Program.
-When Manny was murdered, Prowler believed the White Tiger (Hector Ayala) was responsible and attempted to bring White Tiger to justice.
-Prowler attempted to join the super-hero group the Defenders, only to be tossed into the harbor by Valkyrie, at which point he decided to retire his identity.
-However, his Prowler equipment is later stolen by a cat burglar to commit crimes for fashion criminal Bella Donna.
-Hobie was eager to join the search for the thieves, but Spider-Man insisted that he stay home so he would not get into trouble, since the second Prowler had committed a felony murder.
-When the second Prowler was subsequently defeated by Spider-Man, the stolen equipment was returned to Hobie.
+Hobie begins to look after his 'little brother' Manuel "Manny" Lopez as a part of the Big Brother Program.
+When Manny is murdered, Prowler believes that White Tiger (Hector Ayala) was responsible and attempts to bring White Tiger to justice.
+Prowler attempts to join the super-hero group the Defenders, only to be tossed into the harbor by Valkyrie, at which point he decides to retire the Prowler identity.
+His Prowler equipment is stolen by a cat burglar to commit crimes for fashion criminal Bella Donna.
+Hobie is eager to join the search for the thieves, but Spider-Man insists that he stay home so he would not get into trouble, since the second Prowler had committed a felony murder.
+When Spider-Man defeats the second Prowler, the stolen equipment is returned to Hobie.